Sunday, July 6, 2025

 Windsor, Connecticut

-Located north of Hartford on the Connecticut River, Windsor was the first permanent settlement in the, soon to be, Connecticut Colony and the home of Thomas Holcombe.
+Located north of Hartford on the Connecticut River, Windsor was the first permanent settlement in the, soon-to-be Connecticut Colony and the home of Thomas Holcombe.
 In 1633 a group from Plymouth established a trading post at the meeting of the Connecticut and Farmington Rivers.
-A year later, the first group from Dorchester, Massachusetts established themselves just north of the trading post.
+A year later, the first group from Dorchester, Massachusetts, established itself just north of the trading post.
 Others from Dorchester would follow and a foothold in Connecticut was established.

 North-central Connecticut prior to 1625 showing tribal settlements